Best unlimited data plans in 2024

 How to pick the best unlimited data plan for you

-Besides making sure to choose a carrier that offers good service in your area — check out our guide to the fastest wireless networks in addition to asking friends and family about coverage — consider both price and perks.
+Besides making sure to choose a carrier that offers good service in your area — ask friends and family about the coverage they get — consider both price and perks.
 With the best unlimited data plans from major carriers ranging in price from $60 to $90 per month, pick the plan that fits in your budget or turn to a discount carrier like Mint or Visible.
 Also consider what benefits each wireless carrier includes with their different tiers of unlimited data.

 While we have a separate guide to the best family cell phone plan options, most of the unlimited plans featured here allow you to add extra lines, usually at discounted per-line rates.
 The exceptions are AT&T's Value Plus Plan, Tello's $25 option and the Visible Plus plan.
 Mint's approach to family plans is to offer the same discounted rate for each line of data, so unlimited plans would cost $30 per line, assuming you commit to the full year of service.